VenithNET/.github/profile/README.md

 ## 💻 VENITH</br>
-Welcome to the VENITH NET HQ operating on the planet Kepler-22B!
+Welcome to the Venith Network HQ operating on the planet Kepler-22B!

-We're a development group focusing on Linux, the development of VENITH NET, and much more.
+We're a development group focusing on Linux, the development of the Venith Network, and much more.
 We have done quite a bit of things over the years.
 So sit back, and relax.
 We're a chill community.

 We also hope you can all stick around for the exciting future of the inclusive scene.

-- 🐉 Creator of VENITH.
+- 🐉 Creator of the Venith Network.
 - 🐱‍💻 Co-developer duo.
 - 💻 We're currently working on scripting, and refining servers.
 - 🌐 We have our own website.